rohithmadhavan/Romix/README.md

-Romix by is a modern flat theme.
+Romix is a modern flat theme with an OS X like appearance.

 By:
 Rohith Madhavan <rohithmadhavan@gmail.com>